Rami1323/mytest2/README.md

 Uncontrolled Network Access – Missing firewall rule validation could expose workloads to threats.

 Limited Observability – Logs not integrated with Splunk and alerts not configured can delay incident response.

+****

+Fragmented GCP project structure increases complexity in managing workloads and impedes effective disaster recovery implementation.

+Elevated security risks due to inconsistent IAM policies and lack of centralized identity federation with Azure AD.

+Manual and resource-heavy operations for access reviews, identity management, and policy enforcement, leading to limited visibility and siloed alerting.

+Greater audit and compliance burdens stemming from inconsistent logging, monitoring, and lack of policy standardization.

+Higher GCP spend due to inefficient resource allocation, lack of automation, and missed opportunities for committed use discounts.

+Reduced agility and innovation due to non-standardized environments, making scaling and new service adoption more difficult.